alphagov/govuk-rfcs/rfc-037-add-linked-items-to-content-items.md

 However, we do not wish to do this automatically, because some items have an extreme amount of incoming links (there are almost [10K](https://www.gov.uk/api/search.json?filter_organisations=hm-revenue-customs&count=0) incoming links for the HMRC organisation).

-Therefore we propose that each document describes which incoming links should be returned.
+Therefore we propose that each document describes which incoming links should be returned,&nbsp;in order that all information is present that is needed to render information about content linking to that page.

 ## Example